 The interrelationship between Mannerist and Baroque art, within the 17th and 18th century shift of centre from Italy to France, will be examined in this context, together with ways such art became displaced by new concepts and genres of culture and revolutionary art.

-COFA 2136 The Avant-Garde and S1 or S2 HPW2 C8 The Academy, The Politics of Colonialism and The Other in early 19th Century Europe.
+The Avant-Garde and The Academy, The Politics of Colonialism and The Other in early 19th Century Europe.